Swift-AI/NeuralNet/README.md

  ```swift
  let weights = nn.allWeights()
  ```
  - `setWeights` - Allows the user to reset the network with custom weights at any time.
-Accepts a serialized array of `Float`, as returned by the `allWeights` method.\:
+Accepts a serialized array `[Float]`, as returned by the `allWeights` method:
  ```swift
  try nn.setWeights(weights)
  ```